nocvp/nocvp-api-docs/source/includes/_asset.md

 --------- | ------- | -----------
 limit | integer | Limit of asset list.
 Min 1, Max 200
-offset | integer | offset of asset list. sourceStreamName | mixed | source stream name of live or live events sourceType | enumerated (VIDEO,AUDIO,IMAGE,OTHER,LIVE,LIVE_EVENT) | source type of asset sid | mixed | asset short id category | array | asset category ids for example: &category[]=category1Id&category[]=category2Id referenceId | mixed | your reference id referenceIds | array | your reference ids of array for example: &referenceIds[]=your-ref1&referenceIds[]=your-ref2 title | mixed | asset title tags | array | asset tags for example: &tags[]=tag1&tags[]=tag2 startTime | long (timestamp) | timestamp of milliseconds. list will be return creationTime >= startTime endTime | long (timestamp) | timestamp of milliseconds. list will be return creationTime <= endTime userId | mixed | your user id q | mixed | any mixed text for full text search sortBy | object | key allowed 1 or -1, 1 is ascending and -1 is descending sorting for example: &sortBy[title]=1&sortBy[creationTime]=-1
+offset | integer | offset of asset list. sourceStreamName | string | source stream name of live or live events sourceType | enumerated (VIDEO,AUDIO,IMAGE,OTHER,LIVE,LIVE_EVENT) | source type of asset sid | string | asset short id category | array | asset category ids for example: &category[]=category1Id&category[]=category2Id referenceId | string | your reference id referenceIds | array | your reference ids of array for example: &referenceIds[]=your-ref1&referenceIds[]=your-ref2 title | string | asset title tags | array | asset tags for example: &tags[]=tag1&tags[]=tag2 startTime | long (timestamp) | timestamp of milliseconds. list will be return creationTime >= startTime endTime | long (timestamp) | timestamp of milliseconds. list will be return creationTime <= endTime userId | string | your user id q | string | any string text for full text search sortBy | object | key allowed 1 or -1, 1 is ascending and -1 is descending sorting for example: &sortBy[title]=1&sortBy[creationTime]=-1

 #### Response Parameters

 Parameter | Type | Description
 --------- | ------- | -----------
-id | mixed | you need the id while private asset embedding sid | mixed | you need the short id while public or private asset embedding title | mixed | asset title description | mixed | asset description tags | array | tag each one author | mixed | author of asset user | mixed | user reference id client | mixed | api client reference id category | mixed | category reference id poster | <a href="#image-file-object-structure-extends-file-object-structure">imageFile</a> | Poster reference object jobs | array | <a href="#transcoding-job-object-structure">transcodingJob</a> Object each one conversions | array | <a href="#image-file-object-structure-extends-file-object-structure">imageFile</a> , <a href="#video-file-object-structure-extends-file-object-structure">videoFile</a> or <a href="#audio-file-object-structure-extends-file-object-structure">audioFile</a> object each one
+id | string | you need the id while private asset embedding sid | string | you need the short id while public or private asset embedding title | string | asset title description | string | asset description tags | array | tag each one author | string | author of asset user | string | user reference id client | string | api client reference id category | string | category reference id poster | <a href="#image-file-object-structure-extends-file-object-structure">imageFile</a> | Poster reference object jobs | array | <a href="#transcoding-job-object-structure">transcodingJob</a> Object each one conversions | array | <a href="#image-file-object-structure-extends-file-object-structure">imageFile</a> , <a href="#video-file-object-structure-extends-file-object-structure">videoFile</a> or <a href="#audio-file-object-structure-extends-file-object-structure">audioFile</a> object each one